Carlos Salcedo: Tigres UANL

 On 22 January 2019, amidst much speculation, Tigres UANL announced via social media the signing of Salcedo to a four-year contract, being handed the number 3 which had previously been worn by Juninho, who had retired at the conclusion of the 2018 Apertura.
 He had cited family issues as the main reason for returning to Mexico.
 Salcedo also revealed that he did not return to C.D.
 Guadalajara because the team was only looking to acquire him on loan from Frankfurt, an offer which was declined by the German side.
 Two weeks after being officially presented with Tigres, Salcedo made his Liga MX debut in a 2–0 victory against Veracruz.

 On 12 March, in the second leg of the 2019 CONCACAF Champions League quarter-finals against MLS side Houston Dynamo, Salcedo scored his first goal with Tigres in a 1–0 victory.
 Four days later, he scored his first league goal with Tigres in a 4–1 victory over Querétaro.
 Despite Tigres finishing runners-up in the CONCACAF Champions League Finals to city rivals C.F.
 Monterrey, Salcedo was included in the competition's Best XI.
 The following month, on 26 May, Salcedo won the Clausura championship with Tigres after defeating León 1–0 on aggregate in the finals.

-On 22 December 2020, Tigres won the CONCACAF Champions League after defeating MLS side Los Angeles FC 2–1.
+On 22 December 2020, Tigres won the CONCACAF Champions League with a 2-1 victory over MLS side Los Angeles FC.